DrBackmischung/DHBW-Mosbach-NeSt2023/slides/slides.md

 ----
 ## Part 1
 * Written exam
-* 75% of points
+* 40% of points
-* At the end of the 3rd semester
+* At the end of the 4th semester
 * For "spoilers" see GitHub
 * Every topic marked by (!) will not be covered in the exam

 ----
 ## Part 2
-* Assignment sheets
+* Assignment
-* 25% of points
+* 60% of points
-* Throughout the 3rd semester
+* Throughout the 3rd and 4th semester
-* Online platform is currently under development
+* Topics:
-* Topics: Database queries and working with data
+    * Database queries
+    * Data modeling
+    * SQL & ABAP

 ---
 # Literature